softhlon-learning/learning-platform/content/java/sections/10-generics/lectures/00-generics-overview/speech.md

  To sum up: Generics are your friend in Java.
 They prevent type-related errors, make your code clearer by specifying what should go where, and let you reuse your code in ways you couldn't before, making development smoother and your code more reliable.

-    We'll explore each of these concepts in more detail during our upcoming lectures.
+We will explore each of these concepts in more detail during our upcoming lectures.